yuxing-lee/excel-mgr/README.md

 # Excel Manager

 This simple Flask application provides a web interface to perform CRUD (create, read, update, delete) operations on a local Excel file.
+Each record includes an **Option** field with values `test1`, `test2` or `test`.

 ## Setup